Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Trees

 \begin{definition} Let $R$ be a rod set. $\tree(R)$ is the rooted tree in which each node has one child for each rod in $R$.
 We label the edge from parent to child by that rod.
 Then we label each node by the rod train that is the path from the root to that node.
 The root's label is the empty train $\emptytrain$.
 The children of a node labeled by the train $\tau$ are labeled by the trains $\tau.R$ constructed by appending a rod $k \in R$ to $\tau$.
 The nodes at the $m$th level correspond to trains containing $m$ rods.

 When $\tau \in \trains(R)$ and no confusion will result, we may write ``node $\tau$" for the corresponding node in $\tree(R)$ instead of the more formal ``node with label $\tau$."

 We decorate node $\tau$ by adding $\rod{\tau}$ as a second label.
-Since gluing trains of the same length together yields rods of the same length, these second labels do not identify nodes. \end{definition}
+In practice, these second labels do not identify nodes, because it is cumbersome and usually unnecessary to assign explicit different colors to rods of the same length in the rod set